ModerateWinGuy/USharp-Scripts/readme.md

 The event is global by defailt, if you want it to be local you can disabled EventIsGlobal

 ### TimedStartAndEnd
-Call StartEvent to start the timer, it will aos fire a startevent if provided one.
+Call StartEvent to start the timer, it will also fire a startevent if provided one.
 After timerLength seconds, the end event will fire and the timer will stop.